twhite96/made-mistakes-gatsby/src/posts/notes/autumn-refresh.md

 > Consider lazy-loading offscreen and hidden images after all critical resources have finished loading to lower time to interactive.

 Large feature images were already lazy-loaded and served responsively using `srcset` and a handful of sized images.
-Images found in the body `{% raw %}{{ content }}{% endraw %}` of my Markdown files were not.
+Images found in the body `{{ content }}` of my Markdown files were not.

 Taking a cue from [**gatsby-remark-images'**](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-remark-images) playbook, I wrote a small plugin to convert Markdown image syntax into an `<img>` element with synatactically sugar for lazy-loading.
 To my surprise this actually worked.